harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Takeaways

-- Frontend has had a lot of inefficiencies over the years
+- Vite was the natural next step of the frontend ecosystem

-- The ecosystem is getting better and aligning (at a low / mid level)
+- New ecosystem efficiency is unlocked with aligning at a low / mid level and on the ESM module standard

-- Module standards are becoming more sane

-- Browsers are now catching up
+- Has taken almost 6 years for Browsers and Node to support a language update (ES5 -> ES6)

 - Probably still easier to just SSR with PHP / Laravel

 <!--
 # Takeaways